University Of Essex Data Breach Compensation Claims Guide

 Has This University Experienced A Breach Of Data Protection?

-The first involves the University of Greenwich who was fined £120,000 by the ICO following a breach, It exposed the personal information of almost 20,000 data subjects.
+A separate data breach incident affected the University of Greenwich and led to the organisation being fined £120,000 by the ICO.
+The incident exposed the personal information of almost 20,000 data subjects.

-It happened when a temporary website was created to support a training conference.
+It happened when a temporary website was created in 2004 to support a training conference.
 The details of the data subjects which included names, telephone numbers and addresses in most cases (although more sensitive data was included in some instances) were uploaded to the website.

 After the event had finished, the website was never removed or secured.
 Nine years later the website was compromised.
-And 3-years after that it was targeted by several attackers.
+Then, another 3 years after that, it was targeted by several cyber-attackers.
 A fine was issued by the ICO for the data breach due to a lack of organisational or technical measures to prevent such breaches.

 The next case is about a software provider, Blackbaud.
 They supply database management solutions to the higher education sector.
 In 2020, it realised that information had been accessed.
 Data relating to several UK organisations including universities was downloaded.